mshafer1/AHK-generator/README.md

    * *Hotstring* is used for a series of keys pressed in order (i.e. ;internet)

 * Enter trigger value
-    * For hotkey, select whether CTRL, SHIFT, and/or ALT must also be pressed and enter the key to be hit
+    * For hotkey, select whether CTRL, SHIFT, Windows, and/or ALT must also be pressed and enter the key to be hit
     * For hotstring, enter the value to be typed

 * Select a function